py-pdf/pypdf/docs/user/suppress-warnings.md

 * **Log messages** are informative messages that can be used for post-mortem analysis.
 Most of the time, users can ignore them.
 They come in different *levels*, such as info / warning / error indicating the severity.
-  Examples are non-standard compliant PDF files which pypdf can deal with.
+  Examples are non-standard compliant PDF files which pypdf can deal with or a missing implementation that leads to a part of the text not being extracted.
 * **Warnings** are avoidable issues, such as using deprecated classes / functions / parameters.
 Another example is missing capabilities of pypdf.
   In those cases, pypdf users should adjust their code.
 Warnings